-Role The Internal Coach is designated by an administrator and trained by Math Corps to provide math support and oversight to the Math Corps tutors.
-Internal Coaches uphold the Math Corps model and act as a liaison between school staff, the tutors, and the program.
-Person An Internal Coach is an employee of the service site.
-An Internal Coach should have interest in and time available to dedicate to the program, including supporting members, completing required training, and participating in coaching sessions.
+Role The AmeriCorps Site Supervisor for Math Corps is called an Internal Coach.
+The Internal Coach is designated by the Partner and trained by Ampact to provide math support and oversight to the Math Corps tutors.
+Internal Coaches uphold the Math Corps model and act as a liaison between the Partner, the Members, and the Program.
+Person An Internal Coach is an employee of the Partner.
+An Internal Coach should have interest in and time available to dedicate to the Program, including supporting Members, completing required training, and participating in coaching sessions.
 It may be beneficial for an Internal Coach to be knowledgeable about interventions or math instruction.
-Challenges occur when this responsibility is assigned to staff without concretely opening dedicated time in that position for Math Corps coaching.
-We recommend that administrators be thoughtful about incorporating this responsibility into a staff person's position.
-Time Commitment Average of 6-9 hours of coaching and support per tutor per month Up to 5 hours of required training Comment Training Internal Coaches are required to complete less than 5 hours of training but have access to additional information and professional development through our learning management system if needed.
-Training will be sent to Internal Coaches before the start of the program year or when they register with the program and should be completed within two weeks of a tutor starting.
+Challenges occur when this responsibility is assigned to staff without dedicating time in that position for Math Corps coaching.
+We recommend that Partners be thoughtful about incorporating this responsibility into a staff person's position.
+Time Commitment Average of 6-9 hours of coaching and support per tutor per month Up to 5 hours of required training Training Internal Coaches are required to complete less than 5 hours of training but have access to additional information and professional development through our learning management system if needed.
+Training is sent to Internal Coaches before the start of the Program year or when they register with the Program and should be completed within two weeks of a tutor starting.
 Responsibilities Provide an on-site orientation for the tutor(s) to introduce them to your site.
 Develop a consistent weekly schedule with the tutor that accounts for the daily and weekly hours commitment of their position.
 Tutors should work with a full caseload of students at any given time.
 Most of tutors' time in the building should be spent in direct service to tutoring students.
 Develop and maintain positive relationships with the tutor(s) and serve as the primary point of contact for tutor(s) at the school site level.
 Facilitate building tutor(s) relationships with school-based staff , including classroom teachers.
 Complete intervention integrity checklists monthly , provide feedback to the tutor, and submit forms to Math Corps.
-Identify students eligible for Math Corps in collaboration with the Coaching Specialist and tutor(s).
+Work collaboratively with the Coaching Specialist and tutor to select and exit students according Math Corps criteria and determine appropriate interventions.
 Attend Data Review Meetings 3X/year - includes review of MCDMS and fidelity checks.
 Attend additional meetings with Coaching Specialist as needed or requested by the site.
 Provide support to allow the tutor to develop professionally throughout the year, including inviting the tutor to participate in professional development opportunities at the service site.

-Work closely with program staff and site administration to proactively manage tutor performance and address issues as they arise.
-Tutors are expected to 8 adhere to site policies and procedures regarding confidentiality, safety, dress code, attendance, etc. Approve tutor timesheets once every two weeks.
-Participate in semi-annual site visits with program staff.
-Participate in special site visits to highlight and demonstrate the effectiveness of the Math Corps program, as applicable.
+Work closely with Program staff and site administration to proactively manage tutor performance and address issues as they arise.
+Tutors are expected to adhere to site policies and procedures regarding confidentiality, safety, dress code, attendance, etc.

+Participate in semi-annual site visits with Program staff.

+Participate in special site visits to highlight and demonstrate the effectiveness of the Program, as applicable.
 These site visits may include media, legislators, corporations, and other parties involved in funding.

 Submit in-kind reports to record time dedicated to supporting Math Corps (where applicable).